mvolkmann/blog/src/ocaml.md

 Often the name is just `'a` and is pronounced "alpha".
 If additional type variables are needed, it is common to use `'b` (beta) and `'c` (gamma).
+Other common type variable names are `'k` for a key type and `'v` for a value type.

 For example, entering `[];;` in `utop` outputs type type `'a list` because it is a list where the type of the elements is unknown.